gwen-interpreter/gwen/README.md

         And a target system
        When Gwen is launched
        Then the feature is interpreted
-        And the steps are executed
+        And its steps are executed
         And the system is evaluated
 ```